North Luzon Expressway: Expansion and rehabilitation

+On April 30, 1998, the MNTC was granted the concession for the expressway, manifested in a Supplementary Toll Operation Agreement (STOA).
+Under the STOA, the government confirmed the assignment by PNCC of its usufructuary rights, interest and privileges over the existing expressway, including all extensions, linkages and diversions in favor of MNTC.
+These concession rights authorized MNTC to construct, finance, manage, operate and maintain all the project roads and charge tolls thereon.

 From February 2003 to February 2005, the expressway underwent a major rehabilitation.
 Works included the widening of the Balintawak–Tabang segment from 6 to 8 lanes and the Tabang–Sta.
 Rita segment from 4 to 6 lanes, asphalt overlay, and the demolition of old tollbooths.
-The main contractor of the rehabilitation work was Leighton Asia with Egis Projects as the main subcontractor for the toll, telecommunication and traffic management systems.
+The main contractor of the rehabilitation work was Leighton Asia with Egis as the main subcontractor for the toll, telecommunication and traffic management systems.
 To help maintain the safety and quality of the expressway, various rules are in effect, such as restricting the left lane to passing vehicles only and banning overloaded trucks.
 On February 10, 2005, commercial operations began following the Toll Regulatory Board's issuance of the Toll Operation Permit.
-On the same day, the operation and maintenance of the expressway was transferred from the government-owned Philippine National Construction Corporation (PNCC) to the Manila North Tollways Corporation, which would later become known as NLEX Corporation.
+On the same day, the operation and maintenance of the expressway was transferred from the government-owned PNCC to the privately owned MNTC, which would later become known as NLEX Corporation.

 On February 12, 2007, the entire stretch of the expressway began another rehabilitation regarding its drainage systems.
 Within this period, certain lanes of the road were closed to the traffic.
 This in turn caused massive traffic jams along the road and the speed limit on the construction sites were reduced from 80 kph and 100 kph, respectively, to 60 kph.
 The program was finished on October 7, 2007.